JannisHoch/copro/README.rst

 Installation
 ----------------

-To install the conflict model, first clone the code from GitHub.
+To install copro, first clone the code from GitHub.
 It is advised to create an individual python environment first.
 You can then install the model package into this environment.

 .. code-block:: console